Complex CNN CSI Enhancer for Integrated Sensing and Communications: Simulation Results

-Fig.~\ref{fig:training_loss} presents the training and evaluation NMSE loss in the training process of the ISAC complex CNN.
-It can be seen that the loss of ISAC complex CNN decreases fast in the first 20 epochs, and hereafter it converges to a stable level.
-We can conclude that the evaluation loss of ISAC complex CNN on the static channel CSI is slightly lower than that on the dynamic channel CSI.
-This is because the channel parameters of dynamic channel are random, and thus there is higher test loss for the dynamic channel compared with the static channel.
+Fig.~\ref{fig:training_loss} presents the training and evaluation NMSE losses in the training process of the ISAC complex CNN.
+It can be seen that the loss of ISAC complex CNN decreases fast in the first 20 epochs, and hereafter it converges to a stable level within 30 epochs.
+We can see that the evaluation loss of ISAC complex CNN on the static channel CSI is slightly lower than that on the dynamic channel CSI.
+This is because the channel parameters of the dynamic channel are random, and there is thus a higher evaluation loss for the dynamic channel compared with the static channel.
 Overall, we can see that the evaluation loss is comparable to the training loss.
 This shows that the ISAC complex CNN has satisfactory generalization performance.